-3.5 HMI, Historian, and Information Server Systems
+3.5 HMI and Historian Server Systems

-When a wastewater treatment facility is upgraded with a PLC based control system, provide new HMI, historian, and information server systems based on the City's standardized components, which consists of a Schneider Electric Vijeo Citect/Aveva Plant Scada HMI, Wonderware Historian, and Ampla Information Server.
+When a wastewater treatment facility is upgraded with a PLC based control system, provide new HMI and historian server systems based on the City's standardized goods contracts.

 The following sections apply to new HMI system installations at wastewater treatment facilities.